jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The coronavirus is only exposing problems we've ignored for far too long.

 Happily, there is no reason to despair.
 Internet Age technology is truly wondrous.
 There is a golden meadow waiting for us once we decide to upgrade our culture.
 The middle-class could easily make a long-list of our problems, and within a few years, create a custom tool to overcome each of them.

-Rising insurance rates, confusing mortgage contracts, and the rest of our everyday problems can be defeated.
+- ~~Renting DVDs~~
+- ~~Watching broadcast television~~
+- Rising insurance rates.
+- Confusing mortgage contracts.
+- Car accidents.

 But, to get to this new world, Main Street needs a new philosophy.